SunOner/sunone_aimbot/README.md

 - auto_shoot `bool`: Automatic shooting.
 (For some games need [arduino](https://github.com/SunOner/HID_Arduino)).
 - triggerbot `bool`: Automatic shooting at a target if it is in the scope, requires the `mouse_auto_shoot` option enabled, and aiming will also be automatically turned off.
 - force_click `bool`: Shooting will be performed even if the sight is not located within the object.
+- bScope_multiplier `float`: The multiplier of the target trigger size.

 ### Arduino:
 - arduino_move `bool`: Sends a command to the arduino to move the mouse.